-Many ATRS members are contemplating whether July 1, 2014, should be their official retirement date, or if a future retirement date would be in their best interest.
+Many ATRS members are contemplating whether July 1, 2015, should be their official retirement date, or if a future retirement date would be in their best interest.
 It is time to pause, reflect, and understand that ATRS today is as fundamentally strong as any public pension plan in the nation.
-ATRS is now worth over \$14 Billion dollars and has an estimated 13% return for the current fiscal year with one quarter left to go.
+ATRS is now worth over \$15 Billion dollars.
 Your retirement decisions should be based on what is best for you and your family.
-ATRS will try to give you several things to consider and a lot of retirement facts and information.
+ATRS will try to give you several things to consider along with other retirement facts and information.
 This update may be a good one to copy and keep handy for future reference.